Cost explosion for Franconian Forest bridges: The federal government is sounding the alarm!

 Criticism and high costs

 However, the Taxpayers' Association has concerns that cannot be ignored.
 They call on the Hof district to handle the financial risk carefully.
 In a statement, the continued increase in costs is classified as worrying and the risk of further waste of taxpayers' money is raised.
 The reasons for the enormous increase in costs are diverse: In addition to nature conservation and monument protection requirements, external factors such as generally rising construction prices are also fueling the problem.
-The Taxpayers' Association recognizes that geopolitical crises drive up costs, but makes it clear that taxpayers ultimately have to bear the additional costs, as n-tv explains in detail explained.
+Although the Taxpayers' Association recognizes that geopolitical crises drive up costs, it makes it clear that taxpayers ultimately have to bear the additional costs, as n-tv explains in detail.

 The construction work encounters additional complications.
-A non -standards' control procedure of the Federal Nature Conservation could mess up the schedule.
-The start of construction is planned for 2027, and the inauguration of the bridges is to take place in 2029.
-Until the development plan is in dry cloths, there is still plenty to do - the decision on the development plan was only made on July 24, 2024.
-It remains to be seen how the situation will develop and whether the Hof district can access the hoped-for state funding of 70 percent of the eligible costs from the Free State of Bavaria.
+A regulatory review process by the Federal Nature Conservation Agency could disrupt the schedule.
+Construction is scheduled to begin in 2027 and the bridges will be inaugurated in 2029.
+There is still a lot of work to be done before the development plan is dry - the decision on the development plan was only made on July 24, 2024.
+It remains to be seen how the situation will develop and whether the Hof district will be able to access the hoped-for state funding of 70 percent of the eligible costs from the RÖFE pot of the Free State of Bavaria.

 Overall, it is clear that the Franconian Forest Bridges project is not only an architectural highlight, but also a financial touchstone for the region.
 The coming years will be crucial in making the dream of these beautiful suspension bridges come true - and without placing an unnecessary burden on tax resources.